-Total aggregate days attendance for all non-resident students for whom there is not a written agreement with the district of the student's legal residence and total aggregate days attendance for all out-of-state students must be submitted as an adjustment on the Growth Factor Report and SAAR
+Total aggregate days attendance for all non-resident students for whom there is not a written agreement with the district of the student's legal residence and total aggregate days attendance for all out-of-state students must be submitted as an adjustment on the Growth Factor Report and SAAR n.
+Amendments to Nonresident Pupil Policy o.
+Timelines for Nonresident Policies

-Example: A child lives in County A, but is enrolled in school in County B. County A and County B do not have a reciprocal agreement.
+Example: A child lives in County A but is enrolled in school in County B. County A and County B do not have a reciprocal agreement.
 Assuming the child attended 162 days out of 175 days, 162 aggregate days attendance must be submitted as an adjustment (deduction) to County B's average daily attendance.